-For patients with Acute Coronary Syndrome (ACS), proper care starts during the call to EMS.
+For individuals with acute coronary syndrome (ACS), proper care starts during the call to EMS.
 First responders must be aware of and look for signs of ACS.
 Quick diagnosis and treatment yield the best chance to preserve healthy heart tissue.
-It is very important that health care providers recognize patients with potential ACS in order to initiate evaluation, appropriate triage, and timely management.
+It is very important that health care providers recognize individuals with potential ACS in order to initiate evaluation, appropriate triage, and time management.